wekser/laragram/README.md

 Laragram
 =====

-This package extend Laravel and Lumen interface for the quick and easy development of Telegram bots in REST style.
+Laravel framework for easy develop Telegram Bot in REST style in REST style.

 ## Documentation